rjuju/pg_validate_extupgrade/README.md

       - mismatch found for Relation public.main2:
         - in constraints:
           installed and upgraded both have 2 Constraint but some mismatch in them:
+            - mismatch found for Constraint public.main2_pkey:
+              - in comment:
+                - more than 2
+                + more than 1

             - mismatch found for Constraint public.main2_val_check:
               - in condef:
                 - CHECK ((length(val) > 2))